When to prune forsythia – it's the key to breath-taking spring displays, but only if you time it right

 (Image credit: Getty Images)

-Now that you know when to prune forsythia, you're well on your way to making your bee garden ideas a reality with these pollinator-friendly blooms.
+Now that you know when to prune forsythia, you're well on your way to making your bee garden ideas a reality – the blooms are a hit with pollinators.

 Kayleigh Dray